It's as if your child is thinking "If I have to be rewarded for drawing, it must not be very fun."

 Simply serving the vegetable to your child, over and over, is a much more effective technique than rewards.
 Before your resort to rewards, make sure you are giving your child healthy food like vegetables, fruits, and whole grains for every meal.

-Eating the same food yourself is also an extremely powerful technique.
+Eating the same food as your child is also an extremely powerful technique.
+Your child will model you.
 Eat meals with your child and make sure you are eating the same healthy food that you want your child to eat.
 She will copy you, and learn to like the food you are eating.

 For more techniques to help your child like vegetables, see this post and this post.